sdelliot/firewheel/docs/source/model_component/mc_install.rst

 Ansible INSTALL Files
 *********************

-While INSTALL files should not have an extension, if INSTALL contains valid YAML, is a list, and has the "hosts" key in each list entry, then FIREWHEEL will attempt to use Ansible to execute the file.
+While INSTALL files should not have an extension, if INSTALL contains a `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_ line, than it will be executed as a script.
+Otherwise, it is passed directly to Ansible.
-We strongly recommend using ``localhost`` as the "hosts" value.
+If users include a ``hosts`` key, we strongly recommend using ``localhost`` as the value.
 We also recommend that users define an ``install_flag`` variable and a ``cached_files`` variable (if needed).

 Below is beginning of an example Ansible "play":